Coelecanth/Project-guideFlyFishing/TESTING.md

 Once corrected with data-bs-target in main.nav to define as a target this all worked
 This change was made in 5.3 to allow mutiple styling frameworks to be used.

-### Receiving errors when i push my Code to gitHub
+## Receiving Errors When I Push My Code To Github
     After Renaming my project in gitpod - to conform with naming guidance I started receiving the following error when I pushed code.
     ```shell
             remote: Resolving deltas: 100% (1/1), completed with 1 local object.